KaTeX/KaTeX/README.md

 ### Code Contributors

-This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].
+This project exists thanks to all the people who contribute code.
+If you'd like to help, see [our guide to contributing code](CONTRIBUTING.md).
 <a href="https://github.com/KaTeX/KaTeX/graphs/contributors"><img src="https://opencollective.com/katex/contributors.svg?width=890&button=false" /></a>

 ### Financial Contributors

-Become a financial contributor and help us sustain our community. [[Contribute](https://opencollective.com/katex/contribute)]
+Become a financial contributor and help us sustain our community.

 #### Individuals